-Rikki, Emma, and Cleo sabotage a family dinner between Cleo and Charlotte's father in an attempt to drive Lewis and Charlotte apart - never mind that at this point, Lewis was single because Cleo turned him down, and therefore fair game for Charlotte, who at this point has been nothing but a decent person.
+Rikki, Emma, and Cleo sabotage a family dinner between Cleo's father and Charlotte's mother in an attempt to drive them, as well as Charlotte and Lewis, apart - never mind that at this point, Lewis was single because Cleo turned him down, and therefore fair game for Charlotte, who at this point has been nothing but a decent person.

 After Charlotte's initial encounter with the moon pool, Lewis deliberately gets her wet to see if she'd gotten mermaid powers.
 Here's the kicker: they were in public at Juicenet.
 Not only would this have broken the Masquerade, but Lewis would have just exposed an innocent and confused teenage girl to the public if she had gotten mermaid powers.
 Neither he nor the girls seem to see any problem with this.

 Designated Villain: Charlotte, who before going all-out evil doesn't really do anything wrong.
 Can you really blame her for getting a tad upset and suspicious when Lewis continually lies to her, or runs off or stands her up with little to no explanation to go and hang out with three other girls?
 To Charlotte's credit, in the beginning the show presents it more as Cleo being petty than anything else.

 Fridge Horror: After Charlotte takes the locket and breaks Cleo's spirit - she swims out into a known shark breeding ground.
 Think about it: Cleo came close to committing suicide or at least some form of self-harm.